adslbarxatov/MakeDecision/README.md

 ## About

 This application illustrates a nonlinear hierarchy analysis method.
-The method allows comparing some objects or events based on a set of criteria and choosing the most “quality” one, i.e. the one with the highest rating.
-User is invited to independently select elements and criteria for their comparison, as well as evaluate the significance of each criterion and the "cost" of the element for each criterion.
-Each step of method is provided with explanations explaining the essence of method.
+The method allows comparing some objects or events based on a set of criteria and choosing the most “correct” one.
+User is invited to independently select variants and criteria for their comparison, as well as evaluate the significance of each criterion and the “cost” of the element for each criterion.
+You'll get the answer for the next question as a result: “what way is the best”.

+Each step of Windows version is provided with explanations explaining the essence of method.
 If necessary, all steps can be repeated again.
+Texts will be saved in Android version on restart.

 First version of application was created in Microsoft Visual Basic 6.0 development environment.
 This tool and, accordingly, the programming language 8 years ago were no longer the best development